 This command can be used to clear single or groups of configuration parameters.
 Each configuration parameter will be reset to its default value if it is cleared.
-If the specified parameter name matches to several parameters (i.e. AL - matches to ALO ...
+If the specified parameter name matches to several parameters (i.e. AL - matches to AL0 ...
 99 or 0 ...249), all found parameters will be cleared (i.e. all alarms).

-<"parameter name">
+Parameter Value Meaning <parameter< th="">name&gt;erase its present sete of the parameter, in capital letters, that is intended to tings.
+Set one of the parameters listed in the chapter r must be wrapped in quotation marks (" ").</parameter<> name> erase its present set e of the parameter, in capital letters, that is intended to tings.
+Set one of the parameters listed in the chapter r must be wrapped in quotation marks (" ").

-It specifies the name of the parameter, in capital letters, that is intended to erase its present settings.
-Set one of the parameters listed in the chapter 4.5.1.
-The parameter must be wrapped in quotation marks (" ").
+The name of the parameter (or the start characters) must be written in capital letters.

-- The name of the parameter (or the start characters) must be written in capital letters. - No semicolon may be inside the specified parameter name. - If several user configuration settings would match to the specified parameter name, a list of all deleted parameters is given out. - The factory default settings cannot be erased. - If many configuration settings are to be erased, this command might need several seconds to complete the process.
+- No semicolon may be inside the specified parameter name. - If several user configuration settings would match to the specified parameter name, a list of all deleted parameters is given out. - The factory default settings cannot be erased. - If many configuration settings are to be erased, this command might need several seconds to complete the process.

 4.3.4.
-Cnf.ShowUser - Shows the configuration settings defined by the user
+Cnf.ShowUser - Shows the configuration settings defined by user

-Command syntax Cnf.ShowUser Examples \$PFAL,Cnf.ShowUser
+Command Syntax Cnf.ShowUser Example \$PFAL,Cnf.ShowUser